erwan2212/NTHASH-FPC/README.md

 -work out credential blob decryption based on decrypted masterkey: done in 1.7 </br>
 -work out offline decryption of lsasecrets as well: done in 1.7 </br>
 -todo : work out credhist decryption </br>
--see to use ms symbol server to retrieve offset on the fly: done in 1.8 </br>
+-use ms symbol server to retrieve offset on the fly: done in 1.8 </br>
+-introduce pipe - /input will always be fed by the pipe in : done o, 1.8 </br>